-7.2 Requirements for A Rating (additional to B)
+8.2 Requirements for A Rating (additional to B)

-Requirements Criteria Do you check your IT systems for security vulnerabilities?
-A vulnerability scanning tool must be in use and must be used at least once a month.
-The scan must check internal IT systems and those accessible from the internet.
-Measures are derived from the vulnerabilities found and implemented.
-Do they have mechanisms in place to check the security of software when it is created or purchased?
-There is a policy for secure software development, which includes security requirements, secure coding rules and a test concept.
-For the purchase of software there is a security requirements list and a vendor risk analysis process.
-Do you perform penetration tests within your system infrastructure?
+Requirements Criteria Do you check IT systems in your network for security gaps?
+Do you have mechanisms in place A vulnerability scanning tool must be in use and must be used at least once per month.
+The scan must check the entire IP range of the internal IT networks as well as IT systems accessible from the Internet.
+Unauthorized devices must also be identified.
+Measures are derived and implemented from the security gaps found.
+There is a policy for secure software development, which that check the security when creating or purchasing individually developed software? includes security requirements, secure coding rules and a testing concept.
+The policy for secure software development must also address the issue of Software Bill of Materials (SBOM) (from 2025 at the latest).
+When purchasing software, there is a security requirements list and a risk analysis process from the provider/manufacturer.
+Do you carry out penetration tests in your system landscape?
 Penetration tests are carried out at least every two years to check the vulnerability of the company.
-Measures are derived from the vulnerabilities found and implemented.
-Do you monitor your networks for unusual activities or anomalies?
-At least one intrusion detection/prevention system must be in place that can identify suspected unauthorised activity on the network using either a baselining approach, heuristic processes or machine learning.
-Do you use whitelisting to prevent unauthorized processes and applications from running?
-A technology must be active on all clients and servers (e.g. behaviour-based malware detection) so that only approved processes and applications can be executed.
-Unknown activities are prevented, reported and the reports are followed up.
-Do you protect identities, accesses and authorisations in a suitable and comprehensible manner?
-An identity and authorisation management system is in place that makes all identities and their authorisations clearly traceable on a person-by-person basis.
-The authorisation management must also include administrative authorisations as well as authorisations for access to customer systems.
-Use of multi-factor authentication, especially for externally accessible systems such as VPN, remote support tools, webmail and other web services.
-Do you use a Security Information & Event Management system that correlates and analyzes the log files of your systems?
-A SIEM is in use to which at least the critical network and security systems are connected and whose log files are continuously correlated and analyzed for irregularities.
-Do you have a Security Operations Team? -The necessary qualified data for monitoring must be available. - Employees with proven qualifications in IT security must be employed in the company to carry out ongoing monitoring as their main task, or there must be an SLA/contract with an appropriate company to take over ongoing monitoring. - Suspected incidents must be investigated and, if confirmed, an alert must be issued and - if relevant - affected customers must be informed.
+Measures are derived and implemented from the vulnerabilities found.
+Do you monitor your system landscape for unusual activities and anomalies?
+At least one technology must be in use that is able to detect and centrally report intrusions or anomalies in the system landscape (network, endpoint, clients, server, cloud).
+Do you have whitelisting and Cloud Access Security Brokers (CASB) in place to prevent unauthorized processes and applications from running?
+A technology must be active on all clients and servers so that only allowed processes and applications can run.
+A CASB is used for cloud services to only be able to run approved cloud applications.
+Unknown activities are prevented, reported and the reports are investigated.
+Do you protect identities, access and authorizations in an appropriate and traceable manner?
+Identity and authorization management is in use, which makes all identities and their authorizations clearly traceable on a person-by-person basis.
+Authorization management must also include administrative authorizations and authorizations for access to customer systems.
+Use of multi-factor authentication, especially for externally accessible systems such as: VPN, Jump hosts, Remote Support Tools, Webmail and other web services.
+Do you use technology that automatically correlates and analyzes the log files of your systems?
+A technology (e.g. SIEM) is in use, to which at least the critical network and security systems are connected and whose log files are continuously correlated and analyzed for irregularities.
+Do you have or use a security operations team?
+The company must have employees with proven qualifications in the area of IT security who perform ongoing monitoring as their main task, or there must be an SLA/contract with a corresponding company that takes over ongoing monitoring.
+Suspected cases must be investigated and, in the case of confirmed incidents, an alarm must be raised and, if relevant, affected customers must be informed.